unrouted/disty/README.md

 * If you already have a self-hosted GitLab and have modest requirements around access control from your kubernetes install, you probably should its container reigsry.
 * If you have a fault tolerant object store like MinIO or file store then you should just configure [distribution](https://github.com/docker/distribution/) to use it.

-On the other hand, if you have a self-hosted cluster, and want to run a simple fault tolerant minimal registry then distribd may be for you.
+On the other hand, if you have a small to medium self-hosted cluster, and want to run a simple fault tolerant minimal registry then distribd may be for you.

 ## How does it work?